What biochemical blood test is normal? table. Normal cholesterol value in women

 • high-density lipoproteins (HDL) - contain 50% protein, 30% phospholipids and 20% cholesterol;

-• very low density lipoproteins (VLDL) - are formed during the breakdown of LDL, include a large amount of cholesterol.
+• very low-density lipoproteins (VLDL) - formed during the breakdown of LDL, include a large amount of cholesterol.

-The greatest clinical value in the analysis has total cholesterol, LDL, HDL and triglycerides (see).
-When taking blood, it should be remembered that violation of the rules of preparation and the use of fatty foods can lead to significant errors in the results of the analysis.
+The greatest clinical significance in the analysis is total cholesterol, LDL, HDL and triglycerides (see).
+When taking blood, you should remember that violating the preparation rules and eating fatty foods can lead to significant errors in the analysis results.

-What causes a violation of lipid metabolism and what can it lead to?
+What causes lipid metabolism disorders and what can this lead to?

 • myxedema;